 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

-After 13, children start are involved in more competitive sports, and they increase the stress on their feet and legs on a whole new level.
+After the age of 13, children start getting involved in more competitive sports, and they increase the stress on their feet and legs on a whole new level.
 The insole of the shoes should be constructed out of proper absorbent material.
 Padded insoles are acceptable as well but most children do not require that special arch support.

 It is important to wear the right shoes for different activities to prevent foot problems and injuries.
-I presented you with a description of reasonably-priced, good quality, best fitting shoes that come in medium, wide, and extra wide widths for your children!
+I presented you with a description of reasonably-priced, good quality, best fitting shoes that come in medium, wide, and extra wide widths.

-Have you found a particular shoe style that works best for your child’s feet?
-Did you know that kids’ shoes were available in extra wide widths?
-Please share your thoughts and experiences below so we can all benefit from them!
+Have you found a particular shoe style or shoe brand that has worked well for your child’s feet?
+Please share your findings below so other parents can benefit from your experiences.